adospace/layouts/itemscontrol.md

 ## ItemsControl

-One foundamntal control provided by *Layouts* is ItemsControl.
-With it you can arrange a list of elements based off a collection of objects.
-The most obvious example of ItemsControl is classic ListBox.
+One fundamental control provided by *Layouts* is ItemsControl.
+With it you can arrange a list of elements based on a collection of objects.
+The most obvious example of ItemsControl is the classic ListBox.
 To start let's create a view-model that expose a collection of objects and a property that returns currently selected item.
 ```javascript
 class TestViewModelItem extends layouts.DepObject {